Once upon a time there was a race horse named Moonglow… This is part two of her story!

 And in that moment, tears sprung to my eyes and I cried into her beautiful mane.
 I realized that we belonged together, and that I had just become a horse owner.
 We had made our decision.

 Next thing for me to do was gather my courage to explain to my husband who was NOT a horse lover that I was buying a retired race horse.
-THAT was not a happy conversation and he made it clear he did not support me in any way, shape or form.
+THAT was not a happy conversation.
+He made it clear he did not support me in any way, shape or form.

 Somehow I found the money to proceed with our plan.
 And bravely, together we began a grand and magical adventure based on a wonderful loving relationship, and had many joyful experiences together, before tragedy hit…